GAMES AND CULTURE

 Everything else from social

-to theme parks
+networks to theme parks

 to

-traditional board games
+traditional board games to even

-are being disrupted by the gaming industry in ways that have just
+chess are being disrupted by the gaming industry in ways that have just

 begun to take hold.